eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 #### Overview

-In the field of data science, projects are practical; they relate to your working domain and require an understanding of scope.
-Sometimes, your ideas approaching a project could use a reality check.
+In the field of data science, projects are practical.
+A good project is manageable and relates to your working domain; however, it can be hard to filter and scope good ideas when you're new to a field.
+That's where Part 1 of your final project comes in.

-For part one of your final project, you will come up with a few different ideas around potential problems you can solve with data and present them in small groups in class.
-You'll get the opportunity to get some quick feedback from your peers and the instructional team that should give you direction for your final project.
-Keep in mind that it's important to run though this ideation process a few times to generate clarity around what your project could look like with different interests.
+One of the best ways to test expectations and get feedback is to share your ideas with others.
+For part one of your final project, you'll come up with a few different ideas you could potentially solve with data, then present them in small groups to the class.

+You'll get the opportunity to get immediate feedback and guidance in order to help you choose an awesome final project idea.
+Keep in mind that it's important to run though this ideation process a few times with different ideas to clarify what your project should focus on.

 ---

 #### Requirements

 Your presentation must:
 * Explain three potential projects that include: a problem statement, a hypothesis, and potential data sets
 * Be 2-3 minutes in duration
 * Show you have spent time familiarizing yourself with the domain of the data, if you aren't already familiar

 **Bonus:**
 - High level data points can help show the "improvement" scope that's available
 - Cite similar/previous work that will better inform your strategy that can be taken